fxmbx/go_practice_pr/Readme.md

 Want to Practice Dependency Injection with this project

-This is a simple restful API that uses gorm 🤮 orm ...cant believe i'm slying sqlc postgres db 🤩
+This is a simple restful API that uses gorm for a postgres db

-# Boredom made me do this... i need a job that keeps me on my toes lol